marcolanaro/DataChannel.IO/Readme.md

 ### ToDo

-- Support Firefox: at the moment the API is incomplete, it is necessary to create a fake stream to add a datachannel
+- Session Management
+- Scaling with Redis Pub/Sub
+- SSL

-Tested on Chrome Canary
+Tested on Chrome v25 and Firefox v20 or later.